 Pi Beta Phi

 Sigma Sigma Sigma

 Zeta Tau Alpha

 A profile picture upload is a required part of the registration process for PHA Primary Recruitment.
 On the second page of the registration form there will be a place to upload your profile photo.
 Photos must be:

 - Taken in front of a plain/blank background; and

-- Passport style photo: shoulders up, head facing forward.
+- Headshot style photo: shoulders up, head facing forward.

 If your photo does not meet the requirements, we will request you send a new photo to email@example.com.

 Yes!
-Sororities accept women of all academic class levels — as long as you are an undergraduate, full-time student on the Mizzou campus, you are eligible to join a sorority.
+Sororities accept women of all academic class levels —all undergraduate, full-time students on the Mizzou campus are eligible to join a sorority.